openrport/openrport/docs/no11-multi-tenancy.md

 WantedBy=multi-user.target
 ```

-Now create a foler `/etc/rport/instances/` and put a configuration file per instance in this folder.
+Now create a folder `/etc/rport/instances/` and put a configuration file per instance in this folder.
 Start and stop the instances with `systemctl start rportd@<INSTANCE-NAME>`.